Ohio State MAE student to receive DOE NEUP Fellowship

 Ohio State mechanical engineering student Matt Bisbee has been selected to receive a 2020 Department of Energy Nuclear Energy University Program (DOE NEUP) Fellowship Award.

-Bisbee’s research was advised by Dr. Richard Cao and focused on neutron imaging.
+Bisbee’s research was advised by Dr. Raymond Cao and focused on neutron imaging.
 He has been working on automating neutron imaging processes.

 The DOE NEUP selects 33 students to receive a graduate fellowship to students pursuing nuclear energy-related disciplines at universities across the country.
 The graduate fellowship includes $50,000 annually over the next three years, as well as $5,000 to go towards a summer internship.